Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Models

 In the case of long-range interactions between the charges, we use the Hamiltonian

-subject to the constraint that each site may not be occupied by more than two charges.
+subject to the hard constraint that each site may not be occupied by more than two charges.
+This model will be referred to as the long-range interacting charge model.

-The Hamiltonian~\eqref{eqn:charges-hamiltonian-long-range} must be further supplemented by rules which govern the dynamics of the charges, in order to take into account the effect of noncontractible pairs.
-Namely, when two opposite (single) charges come into nearest-neighbour contact, there exists some finite probability, $p_\text{nc}$, of forming a noncontractible pair.
+The Hamiltonian~\eqref{eqn:charges-hamiltonian-long-range} must be further supplemented by rules which govern the dynamics of the charges.
+Namely, in order to take into account the effect of noncontractible pairs, when two opposite (single) charges come into nearest-neighbour contact, there exists some finite probability, $p_\text{nc}$, of forming a noncontractible pair.
 If a noncontractible pair is formed, it is then not possible for the charges to annihilate along their common bond.
-At finite temperature, their activated decay can be accounted for by associating an energy barrier $\Delta$ with such a decay.
+At finite temperature, their activated decay can be accounted for by associating an energy barrier $\Delta$ with this process.

 The probability $p_\text{nc}$ can be estimated by counting the number of spin configurations compatible with two oppositely charged monopoles on adjacent tetrahedra, and taking the fraction thereof that correspond to a noncontractible pair.
-If we consider the minimal cluster of two tetrahedra only ($7$ spins in total), one finds that the relevant fraction is $p_\text{nc} = 1/10$~\cite{Castelnovo2010}.
-Extending the calculation to larger cluster does not lead to significant variation in this value; for example, considering a full hexagon of tetrahedra involving the two monopoles gives $p_\text{nc} = 41/406$.
-Further, small perturbations in $p_\text{nc}$ do not appreciably modify the system dynamics.
+Considering the minimal cluster of two tetrahedra only ($7$ spins in total), one finds that the relevant fraction is $p_\text{nc} = 1/10$~\cite{Castelnovo2010}.
+Extending the calculation to larger clusters does not lead to significant variation in this value; for example, considering a full hexagon of tetrahedra involving the two monopoles gives $p_\text{nc} = 41/406$.
+Further, small perturbations in $p_\text{nc}$ do not appreciably modify the dynamics of the system.

 For the case of truncated interactions between the tetrahedral charges, the Hamiltonian becomes